 At Primrose Hill ‘We will emphasise the positive achievements of children in school and in their outside activities’.
 We are proud of all our pupils’ achievements.

-Due to the enforced closure as a result of the Covid-19 pandemic, the 2019/20 SATS were cancelled.
+Due to the enforced closure as a result of the Covid-19 pandemic, 2019/20 and 2020/21 SATS were cancelled.
 Therefore, pupils nationally did not undertake the tests, nor were teacher assessment results collected for writing.
-We are therefore unable to publish any 2020 data.
+We are therefore unable to publish any data for these two academic years.

 School and National Data